Skip to main content

 Call for Projects 2024

-The project, “Deep Decarbonisation (DeepDC) of Selected Industrial Clusters in India” has the objective to foster rapid and cost-effective decarbonisation of the manufacturing industry in India focusing on the SME sector.
-The project plans to demonstrate the feasibility, business case, and wide scale uptake of 9 existing but not mainstreamed Mitigation Technologies (MT) in 6 selected industrial clusters.
+The “Deep Decarbonisation of Selected Industrial Clusters in India” (“Industrial Clusters”, DeepDC) project has the objective to foster rapid and cost-effective decarbonisation of the manufacturing industry in India focusing on the SME sector.
+The project plans to demonstrate the feasibility, business case, and wide-scale uptake of nine existing but not mainstreamed mitigation technologies in six selected industrial clusters.

 All measures will reduce transaction costs and have a sustainable impact on the flow of funds towards carbon-neutral investments.
-In terms of scope initially 1800 factories will be targeted and a total of 1240 mitigation projects will be financed and implemented at factory level.
+In terms of scope, initially 1.800 factories will be targeted and a total of 1.240 mitigation projects will be financed and implemented at factory level.

-Total GHG emission reductions during the project are expected to reach over 1.4 million tCO2e.
-GHG emissions 10 years after project end are expected to reach over 7 million tCO2e reductions.
-Cost effectiveness is about 3,2 EUR/tCO2e over the course of the project plus ten years.
+Total GHG emission reductions during the project are expected to reach over 1.4 MtCO2e, whereas GHG emissions reductions ten years after project end are expected to reach over 5.8 MtCO2e.

 Image: Image credit: Vidur Malhotra